-So, the same formula will be applicable here that is if you have delta P again assuming a spherical nature of all those things you will have that as 2 sigma cos of 180 degree minus theta divided by R. So, now, on which side the pressure will be more mercury or water mercury and how can you calculate the differential of that pressure when you consider the water side it is basically h into rho water into g that is the height of the column of water when you consider the mercury side it is h into rho mercury into g.
-So, the difference in pressure is like h into difference of rho mercury minus rho water into g that is your delta P.

-So, from here you will get an expression for what is h and this h is clearly depression in this case that has been induced by this theta which is roughly 140 degree as an example.
-So, if you know the surface tension coefficients then it is possible to put that in this expression and find out what should be the h under these conditions again this has many approximations, but it gives some kind of idea that what should be the estimation for capillary rise or capillary depression.
+And how can you calculate the differential of that pressure?
+When you consider the water side it is basically $h\rho{water}g$ that is the height of the column of water.
+When you consider the mercury side it is $h\rho{mercury}g$ . $\Delta p = h(\rho{Hg}-\rho{H_2O})g$ . h is clearly a depression in this case that has been induced by this theta which is roughly $140^0$ as an example.
+So, if you know the surface tension coefficients then it is possible to put that in this expression and find out what should be the h under these conditions.
+Again this has many approximations, but it gives some kind of idea that what should be the estimation for capillary rise or capillary depression.

-With surface tension one may also have a dynamic nature of the meniscus and when you have a dynamic nature of the meniscus it is not that you just have to consider this type of equilibrium at the interface you may have to consider overall dynamical nature of one fluid as it is displacing the other and moving in the capillary in the process there may be many things in the static condition we have a contact angle in the dynamic condition this contact angle may change and the change of this contact angle may be because of the dynamic nature of the forces which are acting on the system one of such forces is the viscous force.
+With surface tension one may also have a dynamic nature of the meniscus and when you have a dynamic nature of the meniscus it is not that you just have to consider this type of equilibrium at the interface, you may have to consider overall dynamical nature of one fluid as it is displacing the other and moving in the capillary.
+In the process there may be many things, in the static condition we have a contact angle, in the dynamic condition this contact angle may change and the change of this contact angle may be because of the dynamic nature of the forces which are acting on the system.
+One of such forces is the viscous force.

-Then you also have a dynamically evolving may be Vander Waals force of a interaction.
+Then you also have a dynamically evolving maybe Van Der Waal's force of interaction.
 So, it is possible to have all the forces of interaction which are not just like constants, but those are evolving dynamically as the shape of the meniscus is changing because as the shape of the meniscus is changing you have different arrangements of the molecules close to the wall and that may dynamically give rise to different contact angles.
 So, the contact angle that we are referring to in these cases is commonly known as a static contact angle.

-But when the dynamics is evolving one may have a dynamic contact angle which depends on the relative interplay of various forces which are acting and since the 2 important forces dictating this type of capillary advancement in a dynamic condition or the surface tension and the viscous forces.
-So, their relative interplay has a strong role to play in determining the contact angle that evolves dynamically surface roughness also has a strong role to play because that dictates the proper intermolecular interaction close to the surface.
-So, there is a very rich physics that takes place close to the interface in a dynamic condition and these elemental study does not focus on that it gives just a broad idea of if it is a static condition what can be the consequence of surface tension, but at least it gives us an idea that surface tension may be a very important force in a small scale and as the radius becomes smaller and smaller its effect becomes more and more prominent.
+But when dynamics is evolving one may have a dynamic contact angle which depends on the relative interplay of various forces which are acting and since the two important forces dictating this type of capillary advancement in a dynamic condition are the surface tension and the viscous forces.
+So, their relative interplay has a strong role to play in determining the contact angle that evolves dynamically.

+Surface roughness also has a strong role to play because that dictates the proper intermolecular interaction close to the surface.
+So, there is a very rich physics that takes place close to the interface in a dynamic condition and this elemental study does not focus on that, it gives just a road idea of if it is a static condition what can be the consequence of surface tension.
+But at least it gives us an idea that surface tension may be a very important force in a small scale and as the radius becomes smaller and smaller its effect becomes more and more prominent.